 None of the above are regular occurrences, but they have happened in the past.
 They are part because of cultural misinterpretations and part because of misconceptions.

-Homestays are popular in Nepal and if organized through a reputable company can be enjoyable.
-Do not that rules and regulations are not enforced in Nepal so avoid putting yourself in any type of uncertainty.
+Community Homestays are becoming popular in Nepal but more often than not are run by tour companies behind the scenese.
+Local guesthouses are more often than not more genuine in regards to "staying with a family".
+Do note that rules and regulations are not enforced in Nepal so avoid putting yourself in any type of uncertainty.

 Meeting other travelers who are alone in Nepal can be as easy or as difficult as you like.
 While some guidebooks claim you can put a note up in the Kathmandu Guest House looking to meeting up with others that is simply not the case anymore.

 One of the better options to meet other solo travelers is by staying in a popular guesthouse and meeting others in a common room.
 Or by going to a popular restaurants where others stay and socialize in.
+Many new hostels have sprung up in Kathmandu and Pokhara which have lively social scenes.
 Kathmandu and Pokhara have several popular restaurants and they are listed in my Nepal guidebook.

 Being a friendly open country, Nepal also makes it very easy to meet up with others on day trips to various attractions.